kr4g/Klotho/README.md

 ### Integration with AlloLib Playground

-Even in this 'on-the-fly', interpreter-based paradigm, AlloPy is designed to integrate directly with the AlloLib Playground in any IDE of choice.
+AlloPy is designed to integrate directly with the AlloLib Playground in any IDE of choice.
 This means that, for example, note lists can be generated, edited, and merged freely with changes appearing in realtime from within your running AlloLib app—*no need to close and re-run the application when making changes to your scores.*

 See VS Code integration section for more details.